-The Bank recognized provision (reversal of allowance) for credit and impairment losses on government securities and corporate bonds classified under financial assets at amortized cost amounting to (₱4,074), (₱66,454) and ₱60,100 in 2023, 2022 and 2021, respectively (see Note 13).
+The Bank recognized provision for credit and impairment losses on government securities and corporate bonds classified under financial assets at amortized cost amounting to ₱3,196 in 2024 (see Note 13).
+Reversal of allowance for credit and impairment losses recognized in 2023 and 2022 amounted to ₱4,074 and ₱66,454, respectively (see Note 13).

-Details of financial assets at amortized cost as at December 31 are as follows:
+Details of financial assets at amortized cost are disclosed in Note 8.